rushhee/cogs/Readme.md

 ## Matchmaker

 Privately queue with other people and form custom teams with customs for any game you want.
 (PUGs)

+# WARNING

+You will need to edit the file to add your own channelIDs & team size (default is 4v4).
+Will change this in the future.

 ### Commands